 GOVERNMENT FUNDING

 The Department of Finance announced the Canada Growth Fund’s sixth investment, a combined $2-billion investment with Calgary-based Strathcona Resources – Canada’s fifth-largest oil producer.
 The investment is to build carbon capture and sequestration infrastructure on Strathcona’s three steam-assisted, gravity drainage oilsands facilities (photo at right shows one facility) in Saskatchewan and Alberta.
 Upon completion, the partnership will capture and permanently store up to two million tonnes of carbon dioxide annually.
-Supported by an initial $500 million investment from the Canada Growth Fund – with an option to increase this to $1 billion – Strathcona will begin its final detailed engineering work for the first carbon capture and sequester project, with a final investment decision expected in 2025.
-Finance Canada said the partnership was made possible by and will benefit from the federal government’s Carbon Capture, Utilization, and Storage investment tax credit.
+Supported by an initial $500-million investment from the Canada Growth Fund – with an option to increase this to $1 billion – Strathcona will begin its final detailed engineering work for the first carbon capture and sequester project, with a final investment decision expected in 2025.
+Finance Canada said the partnership was made possible by and will benefit from the federal government’s carbon capture, utilization, and storage investment tax credit.
 The Canada Growth Fund will earn a targeted return over time with the annual cash flows generated by each carbon capture and sequestration project based on actual captured volumes, actual operating costs, and a fixed carbon price guaranteed by Strathcona.
 Finance Canada

 The Government of Canada and Government of British Columbia announced a joint investment of $195 million to upgrade key highway infrastructure in B.C.’s northwest, needed to support critical minerals development in the region and improve community access and safety.
-Funded through the Critical Minerals Infrastructure Fund, this project has been conditionally approved to support the development and operation of several copper, molybdenum, zinc, nickel and cobalt projects in B.C.’s Golden Triangle region.
+Funded through the Critical Minerals Infrastructure Fund, the project was conditionally approved to support the development and operation of several copper, molybdenum, zinc, nickel and cobalt projects in B.C.’s Golden Triangle region.
 The federal contribution totals up to $75 million, with the remaining $120 million being funded by B.C.’s Ministry of Transportation and Infrastructure.
-The Northwest BC Highway Corridor Improvements Project is a key action of B.C.’s Critical Minerals Strategy, a top priority for the Tahltan Central Government and the mining industry in B.C., and a shared priority of the federal government.
+The Northwest B.C.
+Highway Corridor Improvements Project is a key action of B.C.’s Critical Minerals Strategy, a top priority for the Tahltan Central Government and the mining industry in B.C., and a shared priority of the federal government.
 It will provide a series of improvements for Highways 37, 37A and 51, which include widening shoulders, creating pullouts for slow-moving vehicles, adding chain up/chain off areas and increasing Wi-Fi access along 800 kilometres of roadway.
 Natural Resources Canada

-Innovation, Science and Economic Development Canada (ISED) announced a joint Government of Canada and Government of British Columbia investment of $72.75 million in Vancouver-based Aspect Biosystems, a pioneer in the development of bioprinted tissue therapeutics.
-The federal government is contributing $49 million through the Strategic Innovation Fund, and the B.C. government is contributing $23.75 million toward Aspect Biosystems’ $200-million project to establish a world-leading clinical biomanufacturing facility and capabilities, advance its cutting-edge technology platform, and expand its therapeutic pipeline of novel bioprinted tissue therapeutics for serious metabolic and endocrine diseases.
-This strategic initiative leverages a US$2.6-billion biotech partnership between Aspect Biosystems and Copenhagen, Denmark-headquartered Novo Nordisk, and will establish the first clinical biomanufacturing facility in Canada dedicated to producing next-generation bioprinted tissue therapeutics.
-Aspect Biosystems’ technology platform combines proprietary bioprinting technology, computational tissue design, biomaterials and therapeutic cells, to create implantable cell-based therapies for replacing or repairing biological functions – such as sensing glucose and releasing insulin – that are lost or damaged due to disease.
+Innovation, Science and Economic Development Canada (ISED) announced a joint Government of Canada and Government of British Columbia investment of $72.75 million in Vancouver-based Aspect Biosystems, a pioneer in the development of bio-printed tissue therapeutics.
+The federal government is contributing $49 million through the Strategic Innovation Fund, and the B.C. government is contributing $23.75 million toward Aspect Biosystems’ $200-million project to establish a world-leading clinical biomanufacturing facility and capabilities, advance its cutting-edge technology platform, and expand its therapeutic pipeline of novel bio-printed tissue therapeutics for serious metabolic and endocrine diseases.
+This strategic initiative leverages a US$2.6-billion biotech partnership between Aspect Biosystems and Copenhagen, Denmark-headquartered Novo Nordisk, and will establish the first clinical biomanufacturing facility in Canada dedicated to producing next-generation bio-printed tissue therapeutics.
+Aspect Biosystems’ technology platform combines proprietary bio-printing technology, computational tissue design, biomaterials and therapeutic cells, to create implantable cell-based therapies for replacing or repairing biological functions – such as sensing glucose and releasing insulin – that are lost or damaged due to disease.
 Aspect Biosystems is a spinout from the University of British Columbia.
 ISED

 The Government of Ontario announced a $201-million investment to enable postsecondary institutions to undertake crucial repairs, purchase equipment and learning resources, and upgrade their facilities.
 Part of the investment requires postsecondary institutions to receive matching contributions from a private sector partner.
 The funding will be distributed through three programs: